mioubee/oc3-onewayrelatedproduct/README.md

 # oc3-onewayrelatedproduct
-One Way Related Product Linking for open cart 3
+One Way Related Product Linking for OpenCart v3